slint-ui/slint/docs/langref/src/condition.md

-# Conditional element
+# Conditional Element

-Similar to `for`, the `if` construct can instantiate element only if a given condition is true.
+The `if` construct instantiates an element only if a given condition is true.
 The syntax is `if condition : id := Element { ... }`

 ```slint